conda/conda-docs/docs/source/download.rst

 What version of Python should I choose?
 ---------------------------------------

-* The latest version of Python 2 is 2.7, and that is included with Anaconda and Miniconda.
 * The newest stable version of Python is 3.5, and that is included with Anaconda3 and Miniconda3.
+* The last version of legacy Python 2 is 2.7, and that is included with Anaconda and Miniconda.
 * You can easily set up additional versions of Python such as 3.4 by downloading any version and creating a new environment with just a few clicks.
 (See our :doc:`test-drive`.)

 What about cryptographic hash verification?